 Got the travel bug?
-With the holidays behind you and summer months away, you might be itching for a spontaneous weekend getaway.
-But airfare on last-minute bookings are sky-high, and you’ll be pressed to find hotels offering competitive rates — or so you think.
+The start of summer is here and you might be itching for a spontaneous weekend getaway.
+But airfare on last-minute bookings is sky-high, and you’ll be pressed to find hotels offering competitive rates — or so you think.

-One reason that might be true is because comparison sites generate at least some of their revenue through bookings.
+Another reason to book direct is that comparison sites generate at least some of their revenue through bookings.
 So, you might be paying extra for the convenience of using those sites.
 Some hotels even actively encourage direct bookings.
-The Portola Hotel & Spa in Monterey, Calif., for example, offers free WiFi, no resort fees and a best-rate guarantee for guests booking through its website.
+For example, The Portola Hotel & Spa in Monterey, Calif. offers a best-rate guarantee for guests booking through its website.

 Meanwhile, airlines can help you book vacation packages.
 United Vacations offers an online portal for vacationers and over-the-phone booking.
-The service will help you book airfare, plus accommodations and a car rental.
+The service will help you book airfare, accommodations, and a car rental.
 It offers a best-price guarantee to ensure your vacation is the cheapest available.

 Travelocity, for example, dedicates a segment of its site to last-minute getaways.
-The site recently offered round-trip airfare from New York’s JFK airport to the Bahamas for $332 for the weekend of Feb.
-10. That offer is a steal compared to flights for the following weekend.
-A getaway starting Feb.
-17 costs $620.19, or $428 using Google Flights — granted, that's President's Day weekend.
+The site recently offered round-trip airfare from New York’s JFK airport to the Bahamas for $302 for the weekend of June 9.
+That’s much cheaper than booking directly through American Airlines, where a round-trip ticket for the same weekend will cost $646.

 For vacation packages, start your search on Expedia and Travelocity.
 Even if you don’t find the perfect travel deal, you can get inspiration for a weekend getaway, such as to Las Vegas or Boston.
-One Expedia package to Vegas cost $481 and includes your flight plus a two-night stay at the Mandalay Bay.
+One all-inclusive Expedia package to Cancun costs $487 a person.

 For car rentals, Alamo has a section dedicated to last-minute specials.
 Simply enter your pickup location and dates of travel, and you’ll see rates on different categories of vehicles.
 These specials are available in as little as one hour’s notice.